Garbot/Garbot.github-io/_posts/draft-running-a-small-node-app-on-AWS.md

-#Hosting a Small Node App on Amazon Web Services
+#Hosting a Node App on Amazon Web Services

 Amazon Web Services is a great, free way to host a small app.